 Caroline was the organizer of 'NAMASTE' Nepal - Britain art exchange which toured Galleries and Arts Centres in England, Scotland, Northern Ireland and Nepal over a two year period.

 Landscape, natural forms, water and light are the subjects on which my work is based.
-I believe these interests stem from my earliest childhood memories of the high Cotswolds, seaside holidays and the influence first of my Nanny and later my parents - all of whom were keen gardeners and nature lovers
+I believe these interests stem from my earliest childhood memories of the high Cotswolds and seaside holidays in Dorset.
+My Nanny and my parents were all keen gardeners and nature lovers and I readily absorbed their enthusiasms which continue to this day.